sbackmann/GNN-molecule-explainer/README.md

 The two main tasks for these three weeks were: 1.
 Add a Graph history, that is keep state of the modifications introduced by the user and allow an undo, redo and reset option in order to let the user go back and forth with their edits.
 2. While most functionalities are implemented for the application, it does not look and feel super intuitive yet.
 So it should be extended with descriptions and guide the user through the steps that make up a typical interaction.
 This will have to be further completed in the last weeks until the project submission on 15th June.

 ## Versioning
-Create stable versions of your code each week by using gitlab tags.\
-Take a look at [Gitlab Tags](https://docs.gitlab.com/ee/topics/git/tags.html) for more details.

-Then list here the weekly tags. \
-We will evaluate your code every week, based on the corresponding version.

 Tags:
 - Week 1: [Week 1 Tag](https://gitlab.inf.ethz.ch/course-xai-iml23/b2-gnn-explainer/-/tags/Week-1)